NovaLab-Nox/Password-Generator/README.md

 # Password-Generator
-This is a Simple Password generator with an Interface with tkinter.
+This is a Password generator with an Interface with tkinter.
-New update will be soon.
+Last update: 2025-01-07 (V1.2)